francisco-exacare/algo-interview/readme.md

 - The input activities are non-empty.
 - The input activities don't follow any order of time in particular.
 - The start and end times of activities are non-negative integers.
+- You can't use any built-in sorting functions.
+If you need to sort elements, you will have to write your own algorithm.

 ## Examples